TimurGar/Unit-3/CS Mini IA - Dtrack/Dtrack_main.md

 ## Criteria C: Development
 ### Developement story No.1
-One of the biggest problems that I have encountered while developing Dtrack app was trying to display a data(like a value from the database) on the screen.
-Not knowing this information was a huge struggle for me as I had to use it pretty often(Especially in the All Activities screen as it almost fully based on displaying and working with the data from a database).
+One of the biggest problems that I have encountered while developing Dtrack app was trying to display data(like a value from the database) on the screen.
+Not knowing this information was a huge struggle for me as I had to use it pretty often(Especially in the All Activities screen as it is almost fully based on displaying and working with the data from a database).
 I was pretty sure that it was simple but it still took the whole day to solve.
 I knew it was related to referencing elements by the use of "ids" of elements but when I did that it didn't work.
 It just didn't print anything and because my development environment(PyCharm) didn't show any errors as my code was technically right, I couldn't understand my mistake.
-After reading so many articles, mainly on Stack Overflow, I accidentally found that one person typed ".text" it the end when he referencing the element(the article actually wasn't connected at all to the problem I was trying to solve).
+After reading so many articles, mainly on Stack Overflow, I accidentally found that one person typed ".text" at the end when he referencing the element(the article actually wasn't connected at all to the problem I was trying to solve).
 So I decided to try it out and it finally worked.
-I was very exhausted as I spent the whole day trying to solve just one problem but at the same time I learned that I can actually overcome any problem if I will put enough time and effort into it.
+I was very exhausted as I spent the whole day trying to solve just one problem but at the same time, I learned that I can actually overcome any problem if I will put enough time and effort into it. relationship

 ### Code for Dtrack app
 ### main.py | backend of the application